lgreco/cdp/docs/source/COMP271/organization.rst

 Textbook
 ++++++++

-Recommended but **not required:**
 *Building Java Programs: A Back to Basics Approach,* 5th Edition, by Stuart Reges and Marty Stepp.
+(Yes, this is the textbook used in COMP 170)

 Computer Equipment
 ++++++++++++++++++